MineRobber9000/emulak/README.md

 ## How to use the Makefile

+Run `make` to make an instruction list from `list.txt` (use when you've made a new opcode and added it to the list)

+Run `make test` to run a test using a program.
+(The test ends when the program enters an infinite loop to the same address)

+Run `make debug` to start Emulak in debug mode.

+Run `make examples` to make the examples (binary files in `examples/`)

 ## Bonus

 The way Emulak is implemented is also an FC!
 Simply subclass `game.BaseGame` and provide your own `init`, `update` and `draw` methods